vikrampritesh/CTS-ABNAMRO/reminder-service/README.md

 ## Solution Design and Development
-Solutioned Architecture as Event-Driven Microservices using SpringBoot and Apache Kafka.
-With the following microservices.
+Solutioned Architecture as Event-Driven Microservices using SpringBoot and Apache Kafka with the following microservices.

 1)	<b>Customer Service </b> </br>
 To create Bank customer, accounts and bank transaction etc.